 Part- II.
-Please answer the following questions on the separate answer sheet and you should spend no more than 9 minutes to finish this part.
+Please answer the following questions on the separate answer sheet.
+You should spend no more than 9 minutes doing this part.

 C-1: Based on the Crimes that you mapped, what types of incidents are most frequent around the area you selected?